Payment analytics

 Number of credit cards, during the selected period and the same period last year, for which renewal details were received from the credit card companies when the Account Updater identified that the cards were due for renewal.

-Number of orders paid for with credit cards, during the selected period the and same period last year, for which renewal details were received from the credit card companies when the account updater identified that the cards were due for renewal.
+Number of orders paid for with credit cards, during the selected period and the same period last year, for which renewal details were received from the credit card companies when the Account Updater identified that the cards were due for renewal.

 Exp.
 Date Checker graphs